-- Students are expected to maintain a professional appearance in the clinical settings.
-Clothing should be business-like; necklines and hemlines should be conservative. - Students should wear clean, pressed, well-fitting personal attire and undergarments should be worn. - Daily hygiene must include clean body, teeth, and clothes and heavily scented fragrances should be avoided. - Hair should be clean, well-groomed and tied back when engaging in patient care activities or operating machinery. - Well-groomed beards, sideburns, mustaches are allowed, but may not interfere with personal protective face gear.
-Extreme cosmetic/make-up applications should be avoided. - Nails should be well-manicured and polish color, if worn, should be conservative.
-Nail length should not interfere with clinical activities and safety of patients or staff. - Body piercing, tattoos, and jewelry should be discreet.
-Jewelry is not permitted in operating rooms. - Shoes should be clean and in good condition with closed toes for safety. - T-shirts, cropped tops, very short skirts, spaghetti strap tops, flip flops, jeans, shorts, sweat shirts, and sweat pants are not acceptable.
+• Students are expected to maintain a professional appearance in the clinical settings.
+Clothing should be business-like; necklines and hemlines should be conservative.

+- Students should wear clean, pressed, well-fitting personal attire, and undergarments should be worn. - Daily hygiene must include clean body, teeth, and clothes.
+Heavily scented fragrances should be avoided.
+[Perfume, cologne or aftershave, may not be used in those cases where it causes adverse physiological symptoms for others in the work environment.] - Hair should be clean, well groomed and tied back when engaging in patient care activities or operating machinery and should not obstruct vision or limit eye contact. - Well-groomed beards, sideburns, mustaches are allowed, but may not interfere with personal protective face gear.
+If a student needs to wear facial hair for religious reasons, they may be required to provide documentation from clergy.
+[Nothing in this Policy is intended to prevent a hair or facial hairstyle that is consistent with cultural, ethnic, or racial heritage or identity, except for safety reasons that cannot be reasonably accommodated.] - All cosmetic products, including make-up and lotions, must be fragrance free.
+Make-up must be applied conservatively and in a manner that does not detract from the professionalism. - Fingernails will be clean and well-manicured.
+Nail length should not interfere with clinical activities and polish color, if worn, should be conservative.
+Per hospital policy due to bacterial colonization concerns, artificial nails and overlays (including, but not limited to, acrylics, overlays, wraps, tips, gels, or bonding) are not permitted. - Body piercing must be small and minimal.
+Jewelry should be discreet and is not permitted in operating rooms.
+Any tattoos that may be offensive to others must always be covered. - Shoes should be clean and in good condition with closed toes per OSHA requirements (flip flops are not allowed). - T-shirts, cropped tops, very short skirts, spaghetti strap tops, flip flops, jeans, shorts, sweat shirts, and sweat pants are not acceptable.
+Appropriate underclothing is required.
+Patterned and colored underclothing is not permitted when visible through clothing. - Buttons, pins, ribbons, stickers, or any items that are not part of an authorized uniform or that alter the professional image are not permitted.
+Outside of approved messaging, no other logos or writing may be displayed on any clothing item, mask, or lanyard.